VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 Later: How the "Rules" Have Changed][capinfoq] by Eric Brewer on the InfoQ website.

-The concept of *eventual consistency* offers to way to make these three guarantees simultaneously by relaxing the guarantee of consistency.
-In the CAP theorem, the consistency guarantee specifies that all the nodes should see the same data *at the same time*; if instead, we state that all the nodes will eventually see the same data, we can make the consistency guarantee compatible with the other two.
-Another way of viewing this is to say that we will accept that at any given time, some of the data seen by users of the system could be stale.
+The concept of *eventual consistency* offers to way to make it appear from the outside that we are meeting these three guarantees.
+In the CAP theorem, the consistency guarantee specifies that all the nodes should see the same data *at the same time*; if instead, we state that all the nodes will eventually see the same data, we can make the consistency guarantee appear to be compatible with the other two.
+It's important that changes are propagated to other nodes in the system at a faster rate than new changes arrive in order to avoid the differences between the nodes continuing to increase.
+Another way of viewing this is to say that we will accept that, at any given time, some of the data seen by users of the system could be stale.
 For many business scenarios, this turns out to be perfectly acceptable: a business user will accept that the information they are seeing on a screen may be a few seconds, or even minutes out of date.
-Depending on the details of the scenario, the business user can refresh the display a bit later on to see what has changed, or simply accepts that what they see is always slightly out of date.
+Depending on the details of the scenario, the business user can refresh the display a bit later on to see what has changed, or simply accept that what they see is always slightly out of date.
 There are some scenarios where this delay is unacceptable, but they tend to be the exception rather than the rule.

 > Very often people attempting to introduce eventual consistency into a
 > system run into problems from the business side.
 A very large part of